davidffrench/users-frontend/README.md

 3. Once done, you will need to restart your SonarQube Server.

 See http://docs.sonarqube.org/display/SONAR/Get+Started+in+Two+Minutes for more details on how to setup SonarQube locally.

+## Some potential next steps
+- Send back only needed data in the /users GET call
+- Implement authentication
+- Validation of request bodies

+## Docker
+Can't use right now.

+Unfortunately i had issues getting docker-compose working correctly.
+The issue is down the networking between the containers with the API container connecting to the mongoDB container.
+This was resolved by specifying the docker container name on mongoose connect but then it won't work through non docker installation.
+There is also an issue with the seed script not running on setup.

+Since the work was done, I have included the docker-compose.yml file which needs to be in the parent folder of the users-api and users-frontend